Skip to content

 WHERE customers.plan = 'pro'

-ORDER BY orders.created_at DESC
+ORDER BY orders.amount DESC

 LIMIT 100